syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 //Create a new Word document.
 using (WordDocument document = new WordDocument())
 {
-    //Add new section to the document.
+    //Add a new section to the document.
     IWSection section = document.AddSection();
-    //Add new paragraph to the section
+    //Add a new paragraph to the section.
     IWParagraph paragraph = section.AddParagraph();
-    //Append text to paragraph.
+    //Append text to the paragraph.
     IWTextRange textRange = paragraph.AppendText("Fenced Code");
-    //Add new paragraph to the section
-    paragraph = section.AddParagraph();
+    //Add a new paragraph to the section. paragraph = section.AddParagraph();
-    //Create user defined style as FencedCode.
+    //Create a user-defined style as FencedCode..
     IWParagraphStyle style = document.AddParagraphStyle("FencedCode");
-    //Apply FencedCode style for paragraph.
+    //Apply FencedCode style for the paragraph.
     paragraph.ApplyStyle("FencedCode");
     //Append text.
     textRange = paragraph.AppendText("class Hello\n{\n\tStatic void Main()\n\t{\n\t\tConsole.WriteLine(\"Fenced Code\")\n\t}\n}");
-    //Add new paragraph and append text to paragraph. section.AddParagraph().AppendText("Indented Code");
+    //Add a new paragraph and append text to the paragraph. section.AddParagraph().AppendText("Indented Code");
-    //Add new paragraph to the section
-    paragraph = section.AddParagraph();
+    //Add a new paragraph to the section. paragraph = section.AddParagraph();
-    //Create user defined style as IndentedCode.
+    //Create a user-defined style as IndentedCode.
     style = document.AddParagraphStyle("IndentedCode");
-    //Apply IndentedCode style for paragraph.
+    //Apply IndentedCode style for the paragraph.
     paragraph.ApplyStyle("IndentedCode");
     //Append text.
     textRange = paragraph.AppendText("class Hello\n\t{\n\t\tStatic void Main()\n\t\t{\n\t\t\tConsole.WriteLine(\"Indented Code\")\n\t\t}\n\t}");
     //Save the document as a Markdown file.
     Save(stream, "WordtoMd.md");
 }
-//Please refer the below link to save Word document in UWP platform
+//Please refer to the following link to save a Word document in the UWP platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
 {% endhighlight %}